ADAHafizh/SOULMATES/README.md

 ### Challenges Encountered:
 * Complexity of Puzzles: Some feedback indicated that certain puzzles might have been too complex or not intuitive enough, occasionally leading to player frustration rather than collaboration.
 This highlighted a potential misalignment between puzzle difficulty and player expectations.
 * Technical Limitations: Our initial ambition to include more dynamic interactions and a richer environmental storytelling was somewhat difficult to implement due technical and time constraints.

+### Playtest Assessment
+Due to time constraints during the game development process, "Soulmates" was playtested internally within our group.
+#### Some Insights Gained from Playtesting
+* Puzzle Complexity: The playtesting sessions revealed that sometimes the gameplay was a bit challenging, leading to frustration rather than fun or engagement.
+This feedback was crucial for adjusting the difficulty levels.
+* Platform Design: Highlighted the need for environments that are not only visually appealing but also functionally feasible to easier gameplay.
+The team worked on enhancing platform elements to make them more interactive and integral to the puzzle-solving process.
+* Story Clarity: One significant challenge identified was conveying the story effectively without relying on text, as internal group feedback suggested that players often skip reading text-based story elements in games.
+We decided to use visual storytelling through expressive character animations and environmental cues to make the narrative more accessible and understandable.
+This approach aimed to allow players to piece together the story naturally as they progressed through the game.
+These visuals could convey emotions, plot developments, and character backgrounds more effectively, making the story clear and engaging through purely visual means.